espinoco/.emacs.d/README.md

 ## This is an Emacs Mac OS X configuration

-I install Emacs from homebrew:
+I install Emacs from homebrew with:

 `brew install emacs --HEAD --use-git-head --cocoa --with-gnutls`

-## This is an Emacs MacBook Pro Spanish keyboard configuration

-I like command key mapped as control key and Caps Lock key as Meta key, this configuration also has spanish symbols and adaptations for programing.

 ## Works done with this configuration